Architectural Design of a

 Understand what your church needs to build to meet the needs

-of ministry.
-Church architects, even many of those who have
+church architect, even many of those who have

 helped other churches, are typically not really good a